richardvaldivieso/angular2/README.md

   The way that I use was
   <script>System.import('main.js');</script>

-  I am going to do more example later.
+  I am going to do more examples later.